mkushnir/mncommon/README.md

 mrkcommon/list.h
 ================

-A limited alternative to sys/queue.h's LIST, although with the completely different interface.
+A limited alternative to _sys/queue.h_'s _LIST_, although with the completely different interface.

-Provides the same functionality as mrkcommon/array.h plus: element addresses are guaranteed to be preserved after list resizing.
+Provides the same functionality as _mrkcommon/array.h_ plus: element addresses are guaranteed to be preserved after list resizing.
 Elements are never allocated in continuous memory.
 As in array, provides O(1) access to a list element by index at the cost of maintaining internal index